-Introduction, amino acid classification and structure, chemical and enzymatic hydrolysis of proteins to peptides, amino acid sequencing.
-Secondary structure of proteins, forces responsible for holding secondary structures. - helix and sheet.
-Tertiary structure of protein folding.
-Quaternary
+Introduction, amino acid classification and structure, general properties of amino acids and methods of synthesis.
+Classification of proteins, chemical and enzymatic hydrolysis of proteins to peptides, amino acid sequencing.
+Solid phase peptide synthesis.
+Structure of proteins and forces responsible for holding protein structure.